My friends tell me that I’m a hair geek. There’s nothing I love more than getting my hair to look gorgeous and shiny.

-- Those with fine and oily hair may find that it weighs their hair down after a couple uses and makes it feel greasy when used alone by itself.
-Use a good clarifying shampoo once a week—if your hair is colored use a clarifying shampoo once in 2 weeks.
+- Those with fine and oily hair may find that it weighs their hair down after a couple of uses and makes it feel greasy when used alone by itself.
+Use a good clarifying shampoo once a week—if your hair is colored, use a clarifying shampoo once in 2 weeks.

 - Does not lather much and is hard to wash out.
-Pay special attention to not use it too much and to rinse thoroughly.
+Pay special attention to not using it too much and making sure to rinse thoroughly.

 7. Aubrey Organics J.A.Y.
 Desert Herb Revitalizing Shampoo

 Average price: 16 oz for $19.61

 Aubrey Organics J.A.Y.
 Desert Herb Revitalizing Shampoo is a strengthening shampoo that replenishes and smoothes hair fiber and prevents breakage from heat styling.
 It’s very suitable for weak and damaged hair.

 The scent of this shampoo is strong, but the good thing is that it does not linger.
 You smell it strongly once you open the bottle, but when you apply the shampoo to your hair in the shower, it disappears.

 Aubrey Organics J.A.Y.
 Desert Herb Revitalizing Shampoo is an all-natural shampoo that once opened should be used within six months.
 So buy only if you plan on using it in that amount of time.

 - Contains Keratin protein that helps restore damaged hair

 - Makes hair shiny and cuts down on frizz